Rockwell Automation (ROK)

 When considering an investment in Rockwell Automation, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

 Rockwell Automation isn’t a terrible business, but it isn’t one of our picks.
-To begin with, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its stellar ROIC suggests it has been a well-run company historically, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its organic revenue declined.
+First off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its stellar ROIC suggests it has been a well-run company historically, the downside is its organic revenue declined.
+On top of that, its diminishing returns show management's prior bets haven't worked out.

-Rockwell Automation’s P/E ratio based on the next 12 months is 33.3x.
-At this valuation, there’s a lot of good news priced in - you can find more timely opportunities elsewhere.
+Rockwell Automation’s P/E ratio based on the next 12 months is 34.7x.
+At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $392 on the company (compared to the current share price of $406.50), implying they don’t see much short-term potential in Rockwell Automation.
+Wall Street analysts have a consensus one-year price target of $415.97 on the company (compared to the current share price of $403.25).